arpiitjaiswal/Android-Location-Spoofer/README.md

 1. Open Device Setting and go in about phone
 2. Find and tap on Build Number 6-7 times or ( until you see developer option enabled. )
 3. Go in Developer Option and Enable USB Debugging
+4. Connect your android device with USB cable with PC
-4. Close setting app and run the bat file
+5. Close setting app and run the bat file
-5. Click Allow on USB Debugging Pop-up on your phone
+6. Click Allow on USB Debugging Pop-up on your phone
-6. Congratulations !!!
+7. Congratulations !!!
 Everything successfully done

 ## Usage